totallyhuman/doc-writer/README.md

 ## Why can't it replace me as the human?
 That's because you still have to write descriptions that describe what the functions do.
-Good documentation not only shows what variables are being used but how and why they are being used.
+Good documentation shows not only what variables are being used but how and why they are being used as well.

 ## Can you give an example?
 Yes.